atlarge-research/wta-tools/core/README.md

 # Core Module

-This module contains all classes and auxillary data structures that are common in between all data sources such as Spark and Flink.
+This module contains all classes and auxillary data structures that are common in between all adapters.

 This module consists of:
  - Configuration that the user must specify that is required for the WTA format (authors,descriptions,etc).